Chick-fil-A: History

 On December 17, 2017, Chick-fil-A broke their tradition and opened on a Sunday to prepare meals for passengers left stranded during a power outage at Atlanta Hartsfield-Jackson International Airport; further, on January 13, 2019, a Chick-fil-A franchise in Mobile, Alabama, opened on Sunday to honor a birthday wish of a 14-year-old boy with cerebral palsy and autism.

 On February 13, 2023, they began offering their first non-meat sandwich, a breaded cauliflower sandwich.

 In May 2023, Chick-fil-A closed its original location in Greenbriar Mall, without stating a reason.

+On January 5, 2026, Chick-fil-A introduced their "Frosted Sodas and Floats" brand, blending any soft drink with vanilla soft serve ice cream, in celebration of the company's 80th anniversary.
+The company also released options for customers to brand wrappers and cups in a "retro-style".

 Business model

 Chick-fil-A in Hillsboro, Oregon, formerly a Newport Bay restaurant.
 This unit opened in March 2016 and was the first in Oregon to open in over a decade.

 Chick-fil-A's business strategy involves a focus on a small menu and on customer service.
 While many fast food chains offer many dishes, Chick-fil-A's is focused on selling chicken sandwiches.
 The name's capital A is intended to indicate that their chicken is "grade A top quality".
 The company's emphasis on customer service is reported to have contributed to its success and growth in the United States.

 Chick-fil-A builds and owns its restaurants.
 Chick-fil-A franchisees need a US$10,000 initial investment.
 Franchisees are selected and trained, a process that can take months.

 Chick-fil-A grossed an average of $6.71 million per restaurant in 2022, despite opening only 6 days a week, the highest sales of all fast-food restaurants in the United States.
 (Raising Cane's was second with $5.44 million per restaurant average).

 In 2019, Chick-fil-A reported $11.3 billion in sales in the United States, behind only McDonald's with $40.4 billion in sales that year.

-To compete with Chick-fil-A, the fried chicken chain Popeyes, followed by others, introduced a fried chicken sandwich in 2019, a marketing trend known as the Chicken Sandwich Wars.
+To compete with Chick-fil-A, the fried chicken chain Popeyes, followed by others, introduced a fried chicken sandwich in 2019, a marketing trend known as the chicken sandwich wars.